 He intrigued me. . .

-Did you know Casanova was a minor celebrity in the eighteenth century?
-And probably not for the reason you probably think!
+Did you know Casanova was a minor celebrity in the 18th Century?
+However, not for the reason you probably think!
 He obtained notoriety for his unique accomplishment (more on that below).

-He was a mathematician, a musician, a gambler, an author, a duelist, a spy, a charlatan, an entrepreneur.
-He trained in the priesthood, had a degree in law, and managed to mix with the well-bred as well as the lowborn.
-The man was passionately inquisitive!
+Casanova was a mathematician, a musician, a gambler, an author, a duelist, a spy, a charlatan, and an entrepreneur.
+He trained in the priesthood, had a degree in law, and managed to mix with the well bred, as well as the lowborn.
+The man was passionately inquisitive.

 Casanova's dying words also intrigued me: "I have lived as a philosopher and die as a Christian."
 Did he mean what he said?